-During eighteen years of producing and hosting Dinner and a Book, Gail's sense of adventure and focus on civic problems have led to the choice of books she and her guests have selected each year.
-The last few years she and Alfred Guillaume have been highlighting the literature and cuisine of Louisiana; Kathy Freese leads the way in her choice of superb books on American history including this year's "The Secret History of Wonder Woman; Irene Eskridge and Gail continue to emphasize problems of race in America; Rebecca Kubacki's suggestions share her family's life experiences; and Bill Firstenberger and Gail feature well known Indiana writers such as Theodore Dreiser, Lew Wallace and Kurt Vonnegut.
+During twenty years of producing and hosting Dinner and a Book, Gail's sense of adventure and focus on civic problems have led to the choice of books she and her guests have selected each year.
+The last few years she and Alfred Guillaume have been highlighting the literature and cuisine of Louisiana; Kathy Freese leads the way in her choice of superb books on American history including this year's "The Splendid and the Vile" ; Irene Eskridge and Gail continue to emphasize problems of race in America with this year's The Vanishing Half ; Rebecca Kubacki's suggestions share her family's life experiences; and Bill Firstenberger and Gail feature well known Indiana writers such as Theodore Dreiser, Booth, Kurt Vonnegut and this year, Booth Tarkington's The Magnificent Ambersons.

 "For me, Dinner and a Book is a life adventure, a culmination of my family history, my fervent interest in parts unknown and my life's experiences.
 I love it!"